MarieGotthardt/id2223-lab1/README.md

 within the range of the values of the respective features.
 For missing values of categorical data, on the other hand, we replaced missing data by a category corresponding to "Unknown".
 Afterwards, we checked the dataset for duplicated records and removed those.
 Then we transformed the categorical feature *type* into a numerical feature by using one-hot-encoding.
-After having the data prepared this way, we investigated the predictive power of the different features.
+Furthermore, we re-categorized the target variable into categories from 0 to 5. (maybe elaborate on that) After having the data prepared this way, we investigated the predictive power of the different features.
-Therefore, we performed a examined the correlations within the features and dropped features that were highly correlated
+Therefore, we performed the correlations within the features and dropped features that were highly (>0.7) correlated with at least one other feature.

 ### Model Selection and Fine-Tuning